 What happens when you repeat a pattern over a span of time, be it a movement or even a thought?
 Does that pattern become a habit or does it eventually become unconscious?
-Let’s take a look at what muscle memory is, how it’s developed and how trainers can help clients understand and build muscle memory.
+Let’s take a look at what muscle memory is, how it develops, and how personal trainers can help clients understand and build it.

 By definition, muscle memory is the ability to repeat a specific muscular movement with improved efficiency and accuracy that is acquired through practice and repetition.
 When you are with your client in the beginning phases of their programming, you may find they are a little shaky at first, this may go double if they are beginners and have not been exposed to moving a weight in any given motion on a regular basis.